 A homeowner in North York searching for a real estate lawyer after an accepted offer submits a contact form at 8 PM on a Thursday.
 If they do not receive a response by 9 AM Friday, there is roughly an 80 percent probability they have already contacted another firm.
 They needed the lawyer this week.
 They found one that responded.

 An immigration client in Brampton sends inquiry emails to four firms about a work permit application.
-The firm that responds within 30 minutes with a personalized message and a scheduled consultation gets the meeting.
+The firm that responds within 30 minutes with a personalized message and a scheduled consultation often gets the meeting.
 The three that respond the next morning are starting behind.

 The GTA Legal Market and Why Speed Matters More Here

-In this environment, the quality of legal work is not what drives initial client acquisition.
+In this environment, the quality of legal work is not always what drives initial client acquisition.
 Most people searching for a lawyer in Brampton or North York are not in a position to evaluate legal expertise before their first call.
 They are evaluating response speed and first impression.

 A prospective client for a family law matter in Mississauga is making an emotionally significant decision during a stressful period in their life.
 They want to feel heard and responded to quickly.
 The firm that acknowledges their inquiry within an hour, books a consultation for tomorrow, and sends a confirmation text has already created a positive impression before a single legal conversation has happened.

 The firms doing this well in the GTA are not doing it manually.
-They have configured systems that respond automatically, qualify the inquiry, and book the consultation in the time it would take a paralegal to get back from lunch.
+They have configured systems that respond automatically, screen the inquiry, and book the consultation in the time it would take a paralegal to get back from lunch.

-What the Law Society of Ontario Allows
+Law Society of Ontario Boundaries to Respect

 Automated intake and follow-up for GTA law firms must be built within the boundaries of the Law Society of Ontario's rules on client communication and advertising.